mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 That last bit means that the decisions process can be split between pattern recognition followed by assumption-led hard decisions.
 A technical team develops a system that outputs llr's, which subject-matter experts can combine with their best guess about the application parameters to issue a decision.
 Allowing this separation is a differentiating feature of the methodology, which I think played a role in establishing it in domains like forensics research.

-The binary-class, fixed error cost assumptions may be too limited for some real world applications, though, so it would be interesting to adapt the framework, e.g. allowing for multi-class decisions, or varying error costs - the cost of a false alarm is probably higher for a large, once-in-a-lifetime purchase (e.g. buying a house) than it is for routine online shopping.
-To add one more item to the wish list, the likelihood $p(x \vert w_i)$ could also be allowed to change, as it often reduces a calssifier's utility after being deployed, and the framework should assess the impact of that change on expected risk.
+The binary-class, fixed error cost assumptions may be too limited for some real world applications, though, so it would be interesting to adapt the framework to new hypotheses/constraints.
+For example, extending to multi-class decisions, or allowing error costs to vary with some attributes.
+The cost of a false alarm is probably higher for a large, once-in-a-lifetime purchase (e.g. buying a house) than it is for routine online shopping.
+To add one more item to the wish list, the likelihood $p(x \vert w_i)$ could also be allowed to change, as it often reduces the classifier's utility after being deployed, and the framework should assess the impact of that change on expected risk.

 ### Appendix